Leandros/WindowsHModular/README.md

 ## License

-This project is licensed under the "Unlicense" license.
+This project is dual-licensed under the "MIT" & "Unlicense" license.